Anxiety Treatment At Our Drug Rehab

 - You feel mentally and physically exhausted.

 Coping skills recommended for anxiety symptoms do not get rid of our symptoms, they help make tolerating the symptoms a bit easier.
 If someone were to use drugs or alcohol to cope with their symptoms, we would call that self-medicating.
-Drugs and alcohol will mask our anxiety symptoms, often relieving the distress we felt from them.
+Drugs and alcohol will mask our anxiety symptoms, often relieving the distress we felt.

 Unfortunately, many of the individuals who struggle with an anxiety disorder and a substance use disorder receive treatment for only one of their concerns.
 For example, if someone received treatment for their addiction, they likely did not receive the treatment necessary to help them live with their anxiety disorder in a manageable way.
 This can lead to feeling more distressed with your emotions which can serve as a trigger for relapse.
 If someone only receives treatment for their anxiety disorder, they are still using drugs or alcohol, which directly impacts the feelings they are genuinely experiencing.